 I’ll start with the Ebook I bought, but I’m also doing my own research since I’m not doing every exercise in the book.
 Maybe I will someday, but for now I’m tailoring to the activities that give me the most PEACE and sense of RELIEF, because that is my motivation for doing this challenge in the first place.

-To follow along, click below and download the first worksheet.
+To follow along, fill out the form below.
 This will put you on a list to receive every update and all the other worksheets I create along the way.

 Thanks for following along!